Insure4Sport Logo

 In an amazing parallel to the aforementioned Manchester City teams, Jose Mourinho’s Chelsea sides of 2004/05 and 2005/06 also achieved the same number of wins two years in a row.
 The 2005/06 team won a then-record nine consecutive games at the start of the season, which culminated in another then-record of 17 wins from the first 19 games.

 By contrast, the Blackburn Rovers side of 1994/95 holds the record for the most defeats suffered by a Premier League winning team.
-Kenny Dalglish’s Rovers lost seven games that season, including three of its final five matches, almost doing a Devon Loch as Sir Alex Ferguson suggested it would need to in order not to win the league!
-(If you’re unfamiliar with the famous Devon Loch story, here you go.)
+Kenny Dalglish’s Rovers lost seven games that season, including three of their final five matches, almost doing a Devon Loch as Sir Alex Ferguson suggested they would need to in order not to win the league!
+(If you’re unfamiliar with the famous Devon Loch story, here you go).

-What does an average Premier League champion look like?
+What does an average Premier League winning side look like?

 The average team to lift the Premier League trophy wins 26 of its games.
 The Arsenal 2001/02 side won exactly this many games, as did the ‘Invincibles’ and the 2014/15 Chelsea team.

-87 is the average number of points gained by a Premier League winning team.
+88 is the average number of points gained by a Premier League winning team.
 However, this number may rise in the years to come.
-The last three teams to win the Premier League have achieved more than 90 points and this will become four if this season’s Liverpool team can get eight points or more from its last 9 games.
+The most recent teams to win the Premier League have achieved more than 90 points, and this will continue to be the norm.

 Despite ‘Squeaky Bum Time’ being a popular football term, our stats show that there’s rarely much of that when it comes to the title race.
 On average, a team which wins the Premier League finishes seven points clear of second place, meaning it wins the league with at least two games to spare.

-Unsurprisingly, goals are a key currency for any Premier League winning side, with an average champion scoring 81 goals – more than two goals per game.
-It also keeps 17 clean sheets – but only six teams to win the Premier League have kept fewer than 15 clean sheets.
-So, the stats suggest that, if your team isn’t getting at least 15 clean sheets, it’s very unlikely to win the Premier League.
+Unsurprisingly, goals are a key currency for any Premier League winning side, with an average champion scoring 83 goals – more than two goals per game.
+It also keeps 17 clean sheets.

 Come the 00s, the bar was raised significantly, as more money crept into the game and the world’s best talent arrived on these shores.
 From 2000 to 2009, a team needed five more points on average across the season to win the Premier League.

-Over the last 10 years, it’s been more of the same, as standards have increased ever so slightly.
+In the 2010s and since, it’s been more of the same, as standards have increased ever so slightly.
 An average Premier League winning team between 2010 and 2019 picked up 89 points.
-Based on recent trends, it’s likely to become commonplace for teams to need more than 90 points in order to win the league.
+And since the start of the 2020s, it's now commonplace for teams to need more than 90 points to win the league.

 By the 00s, wins became a much more important commodity.
 During this period, a team needed three more wins across the season on average if it wanted to win the Premier League title.